Mayor of Kyiv

-The Head of Kyiv City (Київський міський голова), unofficially and more commonly the Mayor of Kyiv (Мер Києва), is a city official elected by popular vote who serves as a head of the Kyiv city state administration (the capital of Ukraine) and a chairperson the Kyiv City Council.
+The Head of Kyiv City (Київський міський голова), unofficially and more commonly the Mayor of Kyiv (Мер Києва), is a city official elected by popular vote who serves as a head of the City State Administration of Kyiv (the capital of Ukraine) and a chairperson the Kyiv City Council.

 The mayor is elected for the term of four years.
 Current mayor Vitali Klitschko was sworn in on 5 June 2014.
 Klitschko was last reelected in the 2020 Kyiv local election with 50.52% of the votes, in the first round of the election.

 Elections of mayor of Kyiv

 In March 1990, Kyiv's "First Truly Democratic" elections were announced (see Demokratizatsiya, part of Soviet Perestroika).
 Dmytro Tabachnyk (ran as the Communist party candidate) and Mikhail Pogrebinsky (ran as an unaffiliated candidate) in an interview with Segodnya claimed that they were truly the most honest elections.
 The elections took place alongside the 1990 Ukrainian Supreme Soviet election.

 Following the political crisis of 1993–94, snap elections were held for to elect the country's president and parliament, as well as local elections.

 In 2006, according to the Kyiv City Electoral Commission, Leonid Chernovetskyi won 31.83% of the popular vote, Vitali Klitschko placed second with 23.7%, and incumbent Oleksandr Omelchenko placed third with 21.2%.

 As of December 2006, Chernovetskyi's rating had decreased to 8%.
 This was mostly due to his betrayal of those who elected him, most notably through his increasing of the price of household services (such as water and gas) by 340%.

 However, Chernovetskyi won a second term as Mayor of Kyiv with 38% of the vote in the 25 May 2008 snap local election, called by the Verkhovna Rada in March.
 From the resignation of Chernovetskyi in July 2012 until fresh elections in 2014, Kyiv City Council Secretary and Deputy Mayor Halyna Hereha was the acting Mayor of Kyiv.

 In the 2014 Kyiv local election, Vitali Klitschko was elected as mayor of Kyiv with almost 57% of the votes.
 Klitschko was sworn in as mayor on 5 June 2014.

 The 2015 Kyiv local election (including mayoral elections) took place on 25 October 2015.
 A second round of mayoral elections was held on 15 November 2015 between Klitschko and Boryslav Bereza after incumbent Mayor Klitschko scored 40.5% of the vote and Bereza 8.8% in the first round.
 Klitschko won the second round with 66.5%; Bereza gained 33.51% of the votes.

 The 2020 Kyiv local election (including mayoral elections) took place on 25 October 2020.
 Incumbent Mayor Klitschko won the election with 50.52% of the votes, in the first round of the election.
 None of the other candidates had more than 10% of the vote.